getsolus/solus-site.github.io/content/about/organization.md

 <h3 class="text-2xl font-semibold mt-8">Packaging Contributions</h3>
 <p class="mt-6 leading-7">One of the most visible ways of helping the project is by updating and maintaining packages.
 The Solus repository contains thousands of packages, which is a lot for a small team to handle.
 We are always welcoming and appreciative of assistance in maintaining software in the repository.</p>
 <p class="mt-6 leading-7">Getting started with packaging is generally pretty easy.
-If you are looking to help with packaging, check out our <a class="text-[color:hsl(var(--primary-hue),100%,50%)] underline underline-offset-2 decoration-from-font" href="https://help.getsol.us/docs/packaging" target="_blank" rel="noopener">packaging documentation <svg class="inline rtl:rotate-270 align-baseline" height="1em" fill="none" stroke="currentColor" stroke-width="2" viewBox="0 0 24 24" xmlns="http://www.w3.org/2000/svg"><path d="m9.1716 7.7574h7.0711m0 0v7.0711m0-7.0711-8.4853 8.4853" stroke-linecap="round" stroke-linejoin="round"></path></svg></a>.</p>
+If you are looking to help with packaging, check out our {{< link to="https://help.getsol.us/docs/packaging" text="packaging documentation" >}}.</p>

 <h3 class="text-2xl font-semibold mt-8">Filing Issues</h3>
 <p class="my-6 leading-7">A great way to help out the project is by filing issues for problems that you are experiencing.
 This makes it much easier to track problems that people are having.
 They help ensure that nothing gets forgotten, and lets both you and us know when they've been resolved.
-Issues should be opened against our <a class="text-[color:hsl(var(--primary-hue),100%,50%)] underline underline-offset-2 decoration-from-font" href="https://github.com/getsolus/packages/issues" target="_blank" rel="noopener">packages repository <svg class="inline rtl:rotate-270 align-baseline" height="1em" fill="none" stroke="currentColor" stroke-width="2" viewBox="0 0 24 24" xmlns="http://www.w3.org/2000/svg"><path d="m9.1716 7.7574h7.0711m0 0v7.0711m0-7.0711-8.4853 8.4853" stroke-linecap="round" stroke-linejoin="round"></path></svg></a>.</p>
+Issues should be opened against our {{< link to="https://github.com/getsolus/packages/issues" text="packages repository" >}}.</p>

 {{< callout type="important" >}}
 When filing an issue, please be as detailed as possible.
 The more details there are, the easier it is to understand the problem.